Pain Play

 In practice

 The interest is expressed through the many consensual practices grouped under sensation and impact play (spanking, flogging, caning, pinching, biting, or temperature extremes such as wax play and temperature play) where a controlled pain sensation is sought for its arousing or focusing effect.
-In practice it is usually realised inside negotiated BDSM scenes with explicit limits, safewords and a shared sense of what "pain" is wanted, rather than as an isolated behaviour.
+It is usually realised inside negotiated BDSM scenes with explicit limits, safewords and a shared sense of what "pain" is wanted, rather than as an isolated behaviour.

 Psychology